brunover/incrementing-integers-service/README.md

 ## About The Project

-This project generate integers that automatically increment.
+This project generates integers that automatically increment.
 Why you need to generate identifiers using sequential integers is not important ;) Suffice it to say that this project is based on a real-world scenario.

 ### Built With